narstybits/MacOS-DuckyScripts/Obscurity Readme.md

 </div>
     <h3>
   <div>
+<p>Welcome to the Obscurity Folder!</p>

-     Welcome to the <a href="https://github.com/narstybits/MacOS-DuckyScripts/tree/main/Obscurity">Obscurity Folder</a>!
-This collection of scripts and tools is dedicated to the pursuit of a heightened level of obscurity, facilitating enhanced privacy and security in network and computer environments.</div>
+<h>The <a href="https://github.com/narstybits/MacOS-DuckyScripts/tree/main/Obscurity">Obscurity Folder</a> is dedicated to the pursuit of a heightened level of obscurity, facilitating enhanced privacy and security in network and computer environments.</div>

 <h2>
 Untraceable Network and Computer